laxuanlinh/thoughtmachine/vault_core.md

     - Maintain customer accounts
     - Generate and record postings in and out of the accounts
 - Vault Core Ledger records the postings once they're accepted into Vault Core, this is a common platform that any banks can use
-- Smart Contracts are code modules, implemented in Product Engine, allows to reuse code, customize ...
+- `Smart Contracts` are code modules, implemented in Product Engine, allows to reuse code, customize ...

 ## Vault Core Product Engine
-- Smart contracts allow any products to be implemented
+- `Smart Contracts` allow any products to be implemented
 - Can replicate existing products for migration
 - Can use SDK to build or use existing products in product library (generic product, saving account...)
 - Built-in testing framework to unit test, mock and simulate.

 ## Vault Core Ledger
 - Rich: Capture multiple partitions of an account, different denomincations, assets, monitor and maximize/minimize interest
-- Expressive: Can slice and dice balances into any structure, no limit transparancy, personalized reporting
+- Expressive: Can slice and dice balances into any structure, no limit transparency, personalized reporting
 - Real-time: Stream events, monitor behaviors and maximize/minimize interest
 - Can manage any line of funds, currencies, coins or reward points